Service

 Consider a representative office first.
 If you later need actual operations, you can convert to a branch or company for more flexibility.

-III.
-Incorporation Process
+Incorporation Process & Required Documents

 Q1.
 How long does foreign investment setup take?